iotaledger/iota.py/docs/tutorials.rst

 If we were to generate more addresses starting from a desired index, we could specify the ``start`` and ``count`` parameters.
-Read more about how to generate addresses in PyOTA at :ref:`Generating Addresses`.
+Read more about how to generate addresses in PyOTA at :ref:`addresses:Generating Addresses`.

 On line 20 we access the first element of the list of addresses in the response dictionary.